Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

 \begin{assumption} The constraint-reduced phase space $\uCo$ is a smooth manifold and $\pi_\circ : \C \to \uCo$ is a principal $\Go$-bundle. \end{assumption}

+\begin{remark}[Smoothness of quotients] In order to ensure that the quotient by a group action is smooth, one often requires the action to be smooth and proper.
+In certain cases this can be established even beyond the traditional Banach setting of \cite{AtiyahBott}.
+However, even if the action is proper, $\C$ may contain configurations with different stabilisers.
+As a consequence, symplectic reduction might be singular, yielding a quotient which is often a \emph{stratified} manifold, each stratum corresponding to configuration with isomorphic stabilisers---over which reduction is smooth (see \cite{Arms1981, ArmsMarsdenMoncrief1981, DiezHuebschmann-YMred, DiezRudolph2020, DiezRudolph2022, DiezPhD}).\footnote{For the general theory of singular reduction in finite dimension, see e.g. \cite{ArmsCushmanGotay, sjamaar1991, marsden2007stages}.
+For application to General Relativity, which in fact motivated most of this research, we recall in particular the names of Arms, Ebin, Fischer, Isenberg, Marsden, Moncrief, and Palais.
+See also \cite{CattaneoFelderPoisson,Contreras} for the Poisson sigma model, where $\uCo$ is the symplectic groupoid (when smooth).}

+We should note that in concrete cases it often happens that there are no $\Go$-reducible configurations in $\C$ and therefore that the action of $\Go$ is free.
+If the action of $\G$ (and thus that of $\Go$) was also proper, this is enough to show that $\uCo$ is also smooth.
+E.g., as discussed in Remark \ref{rmk:smooth-C-revisited}, this is true in any theory of principal connections---such as Yang--Mills theory---if boundaries are present. \end{remark}

 \begin{remark}[Nonlocality of $\uCo$] The constraint-reduced space $\uCo$ in general fails to be local, in the sense that it is not the space of sections of some bundle over $\Sigma$.
-Therefore, to describe forms on $\uCo$ the local setting does not suffice and the more general Fr\'echet setting becomes necessary.
-There are a priori two potential sources of nonlocality: \begin{enumerate} \item in theories where fields transform by a derivative under a gauge transformation, i.e.\ in which $\rho$ is of rank $k>0$, one expects that quotienting by $\Go$ be a source of nonlocal behaviour.
-Theories involving principal connections or diffeomorphism symmetry belong to this class; \item even when a set of local gauge-invariant field-space coordinate exists (e.g.\ the electric and magnetic fields in Maxwell theory),\footnote{However, note that Maxwell's reduced symplectic structure involves inverse-derivative operators when written in terms of the electric and magnetic fields (see e.g. the introductions of \cite{RielloGomes,RielloSciPost}).
-This is a manifestation of the previous observation.} the on-shell field configurations must be solutions to some elliptic PDE (e.g.\ the Gauss constraint in Maxwell theory), and therefore $\C$ is ``nonlocal'' in the sense that it cannot be expressed as the space of sections of some bundle over $\Sigma$.\qedhere \end{enumerate} \end{remark} We now state the ``projectability'' of $\omega$ on $\X$ to $\uomegao$ on $\uCo$.
+There are a priori two potential sources of nonlocality: \begin{enumerate} \item in theories where fields transform by a derivative under a gauge transformation, i.e.\ in which $\rho$ is of order $k>0$, one expects that quotienting by $\Go$ be a source of nonlocal behaviour.
+Theories involving principal connections or diffeomorphism symmetry belong to this class; \item even when a set of local gauge-invariant field-space coordinate exists (e.g.\ the electric and magnetic fields in Maxwell theory), the on-shell field configurations must be solutions to some elliptic PDE (e.g.\ the Gauss constraint in Maxwell theory), and therefore $\C$ is ``nonlocal'' in the sense that it cannot be expressed as the space of sections of some bundle over $\Sigma$. \end{enumerate} Therefore, to work on $\uCo$, the local setting does not suffice and a more general infinite-dimensional geometric setting becomes necessary. \qedhere \end{remark}

-\begin{proposition}[Constraint-reduced symplectic structure] Let $\uCo\doteq\C/\Go$ as per Definition \ref{def:bulkredsp}.
-Then, there exists a unique closed 2-form $\uomegao\in\Omega^{2}(\uCo)$ such that